University of Houston Acceptance Rate, GPA, and Admission Requirements

 Answer: The average GPA of admitted students is 3.46.
 This reflects the competitive academic profile expected from applicants.

-Question: What are my chances at University of Houston with a 3.16 GPA?
+Question: What are my chances with a 3.16 GPA?

-Answer: If your GPA is 3.16 or less, it may makes admission difficult.
+Answer: If your GPA is 3.06 or less, it may makes admission difficult.
 However, your chances may improve if you have strong test scores, extracurricular activities, and essays.
+But this does not mean that you must not apply, or you do not have any chances.
+With additional AP courses, you can increase your chances even with this GPA.

 Question: Can I apply to University of Houston if my GPA is below 3.06